ABVenu/Pluralsight.com-website-clone/README.md

 # Pluralsight.com
 - Pluralsight.com is a website that onlne offers Courses in Javascript, Angular, Python and C
-- this website was cloned as part of project work of Unit 4 and it is a individual contibuted project, done within few days after introduction to React and Chakra UI
+- This website was cloned as part of project work of Unit 4 and it is a individual contibuted project, done within few days after introduction to React and Chakra UI

 ## Authors
 - [@ABVenu](https://github.com/ABVenu)